qq2383/queue/README.md

 ```
 func (q *Queue) Each(exec func(node *Node) bool)
 ```
-Traverse the queue node, exec is a callback function
+Go through all nodes in the queue and pass in the current node to the callback function, and the callback function returns false to exit the loop

 ```
 func (q *Queue) Font() any